 - Names of unlimited responsible partners as required.

 During Join-stock Company

 Those who make transactions on behalf of the partnership to be established before the registration of the partnership are personally and severally responsible for these transactions and commitments unless the transaction is approved by the board of directors of the partnership within three months following the registration of the partnership.
 If the minute book accepts, the partnership is responsible for the transactions.
 These transactions are renting shops, buying materials, making service contracts, etc. In order for the founders to ask for the expenses incurred during the establishment, they must be accepted by the minute book.
 Otherwise, these expenses remain on the founders.
 Liability arising from the organization can be abolished in 2 ways: 1) prescription 2) compromise or discharge.
 There can not be compromise or discharge at least 4 years from the date of registration; After 4 years, with the approval of the General Assembly of compromise or discharge.
 However, if one or more of the shareholders, each holding 10% share in the voting in the general assembly, casts negative votes, then compromise and discharge shall not take place again.
 Liability lawsuits may be filed a legal action against the founders whose liability has not been abolished.
 The statute of limitations is 2 years and in any case 5 years from the date on which the plaintiff learned the damage and the responsible person.
 However, if the action constitutes a crime, the statute of limitations prescribed in the TLC is reserved.

-Antalya Lawyer Barış Erkan Çelebi provides joint-stock and limited liability companies with organizations in all provinces of Turkey, registration, restructuring, contract changes, capital changes, transfer of shares, the company offers legal advice and services in mergers and acquisitions transactions.
+Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide joint-stock and limited liability companies with organizations in all provinces of Turkey, registration, restructuring, contract changes, capital changes, transfer of shares, the company offers legal advice and services in mergers and acquisitions transactions.

 Acquisition Of Shares, Drafting Negotiating Shareholders Agreement